fdietze/website/_posts/2021-09-08-improving-the-hacker-news-ranking-algorithm-part-2.md

 * alt-texts überarbeiten
 * front-page/ newpage konsistent schreiben
 * Formeln -> alt texte?
+* Link first article to part 2
+* Mention 5 months of research time?
 //-->

 *We tried to make this article as accessible as possible.
 If you find any accessibility issues with this article, please let us know: <mailto:mail@felx.me>*